Last updated May 2023

 Remember how every human needs to feel heard and understood?

-We need to check that box in the mind of every patient so they can move on in the conversation.
+We need to use empathetic listening so we can check that box in the mind of every patient so they can move on in the conversation.
 If we don’t, the conversation will likely end up in the conflict zone.

 Once they’re in the connection zone, the patient will feel a sense of trust and will view the representative as an ally, which will ultimately open them up to receive a solution.